-The Verado four-stroke engines use enclosed hydraulic pump units.
-The pumps are electrically operated to provide hydraulic pressure to the steering system.
-The pumps are located in the forward center of the bilge and can be accessed by lifting the equipment hatch in the aft cockpit deck.
+The Verado four-stroke engine uses an enclosed hydraulic pump unit.
+The pump is electrically operated to provide hydraulic pressure to the steering system.
+The pump is located in the aft portside of the bilge and can be accessed by lifting the equipment hatch in the aft cockpit deck.